Dutch East Indies: Armed forces

 The Royal Netherlands East Indies Army (KNIL) and its air arm, the Royal Netherlands East Indies Army Air Force (ML-KNIL), were established in 1814 and 1915, respectively.
-Naval forces of the Royal Netherlands Navy were based in Surabaya, supplemented by the colonial Government Navy.
+Naval forces of the Royal Netherlands Navy (RNLN), such as the Dutch East Indies Squadron, were based in Surabaya, supplemented by the colonial Government Navy and Indies Military Navy.

 The KNIL was not part of the Royal Netherlands Army, but a separate military arm commanded by the governor-general and funded by the colonial budget.
 The KNIL was not allowed to recruit Dutch conscripts and had the nature of a 'Foreign Legion' recruiting not only Dutch volunteers, but many other European nationalities (especially German, Belgian and Swiss mercenaries).
 While most officers were Europeans, the majority of soldiers were indigenous Indonesians, the largest contingent of which were Javanese and Sundanese.
+Indigenous Indonesians were also present in the naval forces that the Netherlands maintained in the Dutch East indies.
+By 1850 the RNLN had 500 indigenous sailors and this number would continue to increase over the following decades.

 Dutch policy before the 1870s was to take full charge of strategic points and work out treaties with the local leaders elsewhere so they would remain in control and co-operate.
 The policy failed in Aceh, in northern Sumatra, where the Sultan tolerated pirates who raided commerce in the Strait of Malacca.
 Britain was a protector of Aceh and it granted the Dutch request to conduct their anti-piracy campaign.
 The campaign quickly drove out the Sultan, but across Aceh numerous local Muslim leaders mobilised and fought the Dutch in four decades of expensive guerrilla war, with high levels of atrocities on both sides.
 Colonial military authorities tried to forestall a war against the population by means of a 'strategy of awe'.
 When a guerrilla war did take place the Dutch used either a slow, violent occupation or a campaign of destruction.